-The SSC is a $15.6 million support facility containing classrooms, laboratories, and offices.
-It opened in 2009 and is located at 235 Martindale Drive.
-It is a the two-story, state-of-the-art building encompasses 45,000 square feet of floor space.
-It includes a control center for the 21-meter space antenna system on the ridge top above Nunn Hall, RF and electronics laboratories, anechoic chambers that mimics the electromagnetic environment of space, a rooftop antenna test range, space system development laboratory, classrooms, offices and reception area, and a digital Star Theatre.
+The SSC is a $15.6 million support facility containing classrooms, laboratories and offices.
+The two-story, state-of-the-art building encompasses 45,000 square feet of floor space and includes a control center for the 21-meter space antenna system on the ridge top above Nunn Hall; RF and electronics laboratories; anechoic chambers that mimic the electromagnetic environment of space; a rooftop antenna test range; a space systems development laboratory and a digital Star Theater.

 Students and faculty have used the Center's outstanding facilities to develop, test, validate and operate spacecraft systems.
 As a student, you will be actively involved in designing, constructing and testing satellites before they are launched into space, and you will monitor and control them after they are launched.
 You’ll also have the opportunity to gain real-world experience by providing tracking and telemetry services to MSU’s aerospace clients.

 Our programs support the Kentucky Space Program, which works to create a cottage aerospace industry in the state.
 MSU is also home to Space Trek, an annual summer camp for high school girls interested in space science and engineering.

 While the Department of Earth and Space Science seeks to make scientific innovations and discoveries, our greatest mission is to help you succeed, not only as a student, but also as a professional scientist or engineer.
 While you study at MSU, you’ll have the chance to play an active role in applied research in several exciting areas, including:

 - Micro & nano technologies